Trump marks Apollo 11 anniversary by meeting its astronauts

-WASHINGTON — President Donald Trump is marking the 50th anniversary of the first human steps on the moon with a meeting Friday with former Apollo 11 astronauts .
+WASHINGTON — President Donald Trump is marking the 50th anniversary of the first human steps on the moon at an Oval Office meeting Friday with former Apollo 11 astronauts.

+The group includes Buzz Aldrin, Mike Collins and the family of mission commander Neil Armstrong.
+They are being briefed on the Trump administration’s plans to send astronauts back to the moon and onto Mars.

+Trump told them Friday, “we are bringing the glamour back” to the space program.

 Vice President Mike Pence is set to mark the anniversary Saturday with a visit and speech at the Kennedy Space Center in Cape Canaveral, Fla.